haokliao/Critical-Force-Visualization/README.md

 ## Credits
+Big shout out to @erinaldi for really helping me through this, double checking my PRS and helping me iron out issues and really involve myself into this project through industry standard processes.

 Special thanks to Dr. David Giles who allowed us to work with his data from his paper, [An all-out test to determine finger flexor critical force in rock climbers](https://www.researchgate.net/publication/343601001_An_all-out_test_to_determine_finger_flexor_critical_force_in_rock_climbers)